WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   8. phrase: make capital out of - use to one's own advantage. 为某人所用。

   9. phrase: with a capital - used to give emphasis to the word or concept in question. 用于强调问题中的词或概念。

+- caption

+  1. noun: a title or brief explanation appended to an article, illustration, cartoon, or poster.

+     _"he designed a series of posters with the caption: “No One is Innocent”"_

+  2. verb: provide (an illustration) with a title or explanation.

+     _"the photograph was captioned “Three little maids.”"_

 - captive